-FIGURE 155 Look at the central dot for twenty seconds: the colours will disappear (© Kitaoka Akiyoshi).
+FIGURE 157 Look at the central dot for twenty seconds: the colours will disappear (© Kitaoka Akiyoshi).

-with a colour version of the figure.)
+The brain is important in many aspects of vision.
+It happens that the brain, together with the eye, makes colours disappear, as shown in Figure 157.
+(The effect only works with a colour version of the figure.)
 The example is taken from the beautiful collection of visual illusions at www.psy.ritsumei.ac.jp/~akitaoka/color9e.html.
 Several related illusions, based on this one, use moving coloured dots.